 Ringer techniques in the stance.
 Here, the opponent is taken in the clinch and weakened in conjunction with knee joints and elbow strikes.
 On the ground, the fight is stopped.

 No other combat sport in the world is kneeing so efficiently and is using knee techniques as many as in a Muay Thai fight.
 The knee techniques are extremely hard blows and can weaken the opponent enormous.
 The key objective is always the upper body or the thigh of the opponent.
-But shocks to the head are allowed and can cause an immediately Knock Out.
+But strikes to the head are allowed and can cause an immediately Knock-Out.

 The knee techniques are roughly divided into those with and without clinching.
 Knee shots without clinch take place at medium distance and can also be combined with a jump.
 In this way can succeed hard hits to the head.